 The Linen Hall Library is a truly unique institution.
 Founded in 1788, it is the oldest library in Belfast and the last subscribing library in Ireland.

-The shop at the Linen Hall stocks an impressive range of books, prints and gifts.
-Every purchase benefits the Library.
-If you are unable to visit the shop in person, you can order Linen Hall products by phone on 028 9032 1707.
+Our Gift shop stocks an impressive range of books, prints and gifts, and every purchase benefits the Library.
+If you are unable to visit the shop in person, you can order online at www.linenhall.com

 Erected at the Library is an Ulster History Circle Blue Plaque dedicated to United Irishman Thomas Russell 1767 - 1803.
 Russell was Librarian from 1794-1796.
-By 1796 he was the commander of the United Irishmen in Co.Down.
+By 1796 he was the commander of the United Irishmen in County Down.
 He was eventually arrested, brought to Downpatrick Gaol and tried for high treason.